 You need an amplifier that has a pretty dynamic range and one that will be able to output a reasonably wide range of frequencies.
 For example, low-end frequencies will be important for outputting sounds such as the bass drum and floor tom, whereas the high-end frequencies will be more important for at least a portion of the sounds coming from hi-hats, snare drums, and cymbals.

-A 50-watt drum amp is enough for home practicing.
+A 50-watt drum amp is enough for home practice.
 However, if you want a drum monitor for band practice or on stage then I would highly recommend it to be above this.

 It’s best to get the most amount of watts that you can afford because it gives you a lot more headroom, and you can always just turn the sound down when necessary.
 If you have a higher-powered amplifier, then you’re less likely to push it to its limit.